-You may hope that your associates embody your brand, but do you sometimes fear that employees don’t quite measure up to your brand’s image?
+We all hope that your associates embody your brand.
+However, do you sometimes fear that employees don’t quite measure up to your brand’s image?
 When you achieve parity between brand and how your employees interact with customers, it pays off.
 When associates don’t mirror your brand, it costs companies plenty.

 Social media customer interactions constantly evolve and serve to build the brand.
-As an example, 48% of consumers who used social media for customer service indicated that they used it to praise a company for a positive experience.
+According to Invesp’s State of Social Media Consumer – Statistics & Trends, 59% of Americans believe that social media has made customer service easier.
+Additionally, 33% of Americans prefer to utilize social media than to call a company about customer service issues.
 Although social media creates impact, one fact remains the same: retail level associates remain a large part of the brand experience.
 In increasingly competitive environments with fast service expectations and sweeping technological changes, the store continues to be a mainstay.

-Regardless of the type of brand expectation, the goal is to make the customer interactions as consistent with the brand and as memorable as possible.
+Regardless of the type of brand expectation, the goal is making customer interactions as consistent with the brand and as memorable as possible.
 Managers can’t achieve this without viewing the experience from the customer’s eyes.
-They need to observe store employees in action.
+They need to observe retail employees in action.
 This back to basics strategy remains important, even in today’s multi-channel environment.

 Personalized and courteous attention: